Answer to FAQ about Montessori toys and activities suitable for your child’s age

 Babies and toddlers can get with Montessori toys very early on, while older kids can be put into STEM programs to encourage more academic learning.

-Hopefully, using the information above you can make some plans, and buy some of the toys needed, to encourage healthy brain development with your child.
+Hopefully, using the information above you can make some plans, and buy some of the toys needed, to encourage healthy baby brain development with your child.

 Read more to discover how STEM learning, Mindfulness, Montessori, and Waldorf approach can work together.
 Find more sensory play ideas and tools for babies ages 0-12 months, 12-18 months and 18 months up.